rapoologitec/react-mapbox-example/README.md

 This implementation is highly inspired by https://medium.com/@cwmcmhn/react-mapbox-geojson-example-1e2fc04fb88a written by Clint McMahon.
 The base project has been deeply modified to suit our need.

+A data visualizer for our collected data on melbourne suburbs.

 ## Usage
 Create a Mapbox user account and Mapbox API token at [Mapbox](https://docs.mapbox.com/help/how-mapbox-works/access-tokens/)